Seasonal Interdisciplinary Conversations on Art, etc.

 4th Floor, Louise McCagg Gallery

-We hope you will join us on Monday, October 5 for a conversation with three young curators who currently live and work in New York.
+We hope you will join us on Monday, October 19 for a conversation with three individuals, a writer/programmer and two artists, who currently live and work in New York.